GlobalAMR/GLASS-2025/README.md

 5) General public: to raise awareness and understanding of AMR and its global implications

 ## 2024 GLASS report - Outline
-Annex 1 – Mapping of figures and tables to provisional GLASS 2024 report table of contents\
+Annex 1 – Mapping of figures and tables to provisional GLASS 2024 report table of contents<br/>

 Foreword<br/>
 Acknowledgements<br/>